SixArm/topics/topics/project-management-life-cycle/full.md

-# Project management lifecycle
+# Project management life cycle (PMLC)

-The project management lifecycle is a framework that outlines the stages or phases through which a project progresses from initiation to closure.
+The project management life cycle (PMLC) is a framework that outlines the stages or phases through which a project progresses from initiation to closure.
 It provides a structured approach for managing projects and helps ensure that key activities and deliverables are completed in a logical sequence.
-While specific terminologies and the number of phases may vary, a typical project management lifecycle includes the following key phases:
+While specific terminologies and the number of phases may vary, a typical project management life cycle includes the following key phases:

 * Initiation: This is the starting phase of a project, where the need for the project is identified, and the project's objectives, scope, and feasibility are determined.
 The initiation phase involves defining the project's goals, conducting initial assessments, and obtaining approval to proceed.